2018 Selangor state election: Results

 After all 56 constituencies had been declared, the results were:

 The result of the election was announced after 5pm on 9 May 2018.
 Pakatan Harapan won 51 out of 56 seats and was entitled to form a government in Selangor.

 The Pakatan Harapan (PH) coalition won its best ever electoral results in Selangor and retained their control of the state.
 In the previous election, its predecessor informal coalition Pakatan Rakyat only managed to snatch 29 seats to form a simple majority.
 This time around, they manage to secure 51 out of 56 seats and 63.37% of popular votes, of which PH state leader Azmin Ali had described as 'exceptional result, exceed my own expectations of 40 seats.'
 People's Justice Party (PKR) and Democratic Action Party (DAP), two of the parties in the coalition won in every seats they were contesting at.
-The debut of new parties, Malaysian United Indigenous Party (PPBM) and National Trust Party (AMANAH) had gone exceptionally well as they won 6 and 8 seats respectively, out of 9 and 10 seats they are competing.
+The debut of new parties, Malaysian United Indigenous Party (BERSATU) and National Trust Party (AMANAH) had gone exceptionally well as they won 6 and 8 seats respectively, out of 9 and 10 seats they are competing.

 The election also saw bad performance on Barisan Nasional (BN) coalition side.
 Not only the component parties Malaysian Indian Congress (MIC), Malaysian Chinese Association (MCA) and Malaysian People's Movement Party were unable to snatch any seat in the election but United Malays National Organisation (UMNO) only managed to retained four out of their eight seats won in the previous election.
 Gagasan Sejahtera lost most seat to PH in the election and was only able to retained one seat, Sijangkang.

 The incumbent Menteri Besar of Selangor, Azmin Ali had defended his Bukit Antarabangsa seat with over 79% popular vote and overwhelming 25,512 majority votes.
-While GS Selangor leader, Salehen Mukhyi loses his seat in Sabak to AMANAH's Ahmad Mustain Othman with slim margin of 130 votes.
+While GS Selangor leader, Sallehen Mukhyi loses his seat in Sabak to AMANAH's Ahmad Mustain Othman with slim margin of 130 votes.